Kunhah/AnimeStrategyTurnBasedGame/README.md

 ## Welcome to the strategy turn based anime game

+This is a project made for fun purposes, there is no compromisse on completing it.
 I had a few names for the project, but I will call it that for now.
 I had many inspirations, a mix of XCOM and Pathfinder 2e in gameplay, some other anime games that I found in darkest corners of the internet,